-This MCP server provides read-only access to Bybit's cryptocurrency exchange API through the Model Context Protocol (MCP).
-It allows AI models to retrieve real-time cryptocurrency data including prices, orderbooks, and market information from Bybit's exchange.
+This MCP server provides read-only access to Bybit's cryptocurrency exchange API through the Model Context Protocol (MCP) interface.
+It allows you to retrieve real-time market data, account information, and perform technical analysis on cryptocurrency trading pairs.

 npm i -g pnpm